Gull-wing door: Design challenges

-Gull-wing doors have a blemished reputation because of early examples like the Mercedes and the Bricklin.
-The 300 SL needed that design, as its tubular frame race car chassis had a very high door sill, which in combination with a low roof would make a standard door opening very small.
-The Mercedes engineers solved the problem by opening a part of the roof.
-The Bricklin had a more conventionally sized door but the actuation system was unreliable in day-to-day use until an aftermarket air-door upgrade was installed in all Bricklins.
-In addition, there was speculation that in making the doors as light as possible they wouldn't provide adequate protection in side-impact accidents.
-There was, however, no indication that this concern was justified.
+Gull-wing doors have a blemished reputation, largely because of early examples like the Mercedes and the Bricklin.
+The 300 SL used the gullwing design because its tubular frame race car chassis had a very high door sill, and originally a side sill without any door, similar to NASCAR race cars having their doors welded shut and drivers having to enter and exit through the side windows only.
+In combination with the low roof of the SL race car, this made its side window openings very small, but Mercedes engineers solved the problem by opening a part of the roof.
+Thus, in its first races, the 300 SL doors were basically only gullwing windows that opened above the side sill.
+For the 1952 24 Hours of Le Mans, scrutineers demanded larger doors, and new chassis had to be made, with doors that cut half way into the sides.
+This design was used for the 1954 300 SL Gullwing road cars that were discontinued already in 1957 in favour of the 300 SL Roadster similar to the smaller Mercedes-Benz 190 SL.

+The small series of Porsche 906 Carrera 6 street-legal sportscar racing cars made in early 1966 had introduced lightweight fiberglass bodies, and gullwing doors with hinges on the roof that had issues with remaining properly closed at high speed.
+Already in mid 1966, the updated Porsche 910 had doors that hinged forward at the A-pillar, which also allowed that the center of the roof could be removed.

+The 1970s Bricklin had a more conventionally sized door, but the actuation system was unreliable in day-to-day use until an aftermarket air-door upgrade was installed in all Bricklins.
+In addition, there was speculation that in making the doors as light as possible, they wouldn't provide adequate protection in side-impact accidents.

-The DeLorean solved these problems by using a patented cryogenically set stainless steel torsion bar spring (manufactured by Grumman Aircraft Engineering Corporation) to partially counterbalance a full-sized door, and then added a gas-pressurized (pneumatic) strut similar to those found in hatchback cars.
+The 1980s DeLorean solved these problems by using a patented cryogenically set stainless steel torsion bar spring (manufactured by Grumman Aircraft Engineering Corporation) to partially counterbalance a full-sized door, and then added a gas-pressurized (pneumatic) strut similar to those found in hatchback cars.
 The combination of the torsion spring and strut provided the necessary torque to offset the torque of the door, as it opened through a rotational angle of about 80 degrees.
 The torsion bar is most important in the first foot of movement from the bottom, where the geometry of the strut is pointed at the hinge and therefore at a mechanical disadvantage.
 The spring relaxes as the door rotates open, and the strut gains a better moment arm and gradually takes over the effort.
 A correctly balanced door opens fully on its own by simply activating the door latch from the interior, exterior, or from an aftermarket wireless release.